whpy/simple_example_for_CUDA_CPP_pybind11_implementation/README.md

-This repository is inspired by https://github.com/godweiyang/NN-CUDA-Example.
-A very simple example to demostrate how to write an interface between CUDA/C++ and python through the tools provided by pytorch.
+This repository is mainly refers https://github.com/godweiyang/NN-CUDA-Example.
+We extract a very simple example from it to demonstrate how to write an interface between CUDA/C++ and python through the tools provided by pytorch.

 # Environment
 ## System